eigenfoo/old-eigenfoo.github.io/_posts/2018-03-06-topic-models-suck.md

 idea](https://stats.stackexchange.com/questions/305356/plot-latent-dirichlet-allocation-output-using-t-sne).

-The dataset that I applied this technique to was the [Reddit dataset on Google Bigquery](bigquery.cloud.google.com/dataset/fh-bigquery:reddit), which contains data on all Reddit subreddits, posts and comments for as long as Reddit's been around.
+The dataset that I applied this technique to was the [Reddit dataset on Google BigQuery](bigquery.cloud.google.com/dataset/fh-bigquery:reddit), which contains data on all subreddits, posts and comments for as long as Reddit has been around.
 I limited myself to the top 10 most active subreddits in December 2017 (the most recent month for which we have data, at the time of writing), and chose 20 to be the number of topics to model (any choice is as arbitrary as any other).

 I ran LDA and t-SNE exactly as Shuai described on [this blog post](https://shuaiw.github.io/2016/12/22/topic-modeling-and-tsne-visualzation.html),